keycloak/keycloak/docs/transient-users.md

 - Roles and groups can be assigned to the transient users only by identity provider mappers of the respective identity provider.
+  This is especially important for the `default-roles-{realm}` realm role, which is added to regular users automatically, but has to be assigned to transient users also through a mapper (e.g. the `Hardcoded Role` mapper type).

 - Since every transient user is created afresh, mappers always work in the `Import` sync mode.